einoj/fd-dictionaries/README.md

 Dictionary Sources
 -------

+This repository only contains dictionaries which are manually written.
+It is **not** the official FreeDict source.
+Please visit
+<https://freedict.org/downloads> to view all sources or
+<https://download.freedict.org/generated> for the imported/gneerated ones.
-This repository only contains dictionaries which are *not* auto-imported, so which were converted once or written by hand.
-If you are searching for *all* dictionary sources, you should instead go to <https://freedict.org/downloads>, where you find the latest source releases of all dictionaries.
+where you find the latest source releases of all dictionaries.
 Auto-imported dictionaries can also be found at
 <https://download.freedict.org/generated>.